uxifiit/UXI.Serialization/README.md

 ### Install UXI.Serialization packages

-Then install a package to your project using the Visual Studio "Manage NuGet Packages..." window or use Package Manage Console:
+Then install the packages to your project using the Visual Studio "Manage NuGet Packages..." window or use the Package Manage Console:
 ```
 PM> Install-Package UXI.Serialization
 ```